locka99/cpp-to-rust-book/features_of_rust/closures.md

 println!("square = {}", square()); // 10000
 ```

-So a closure is basically a lambda that captures everything around it.

-This is the equivalent to the C++ code above:
+This is the equivalent to the C++ code above that used lambda expressions to bind to copies and references:

 ```rust
 let mut v1 = 10.0;